 Azrieli Sarona, Tel Aviv - The land, area of which is approx. 9,400 sqm, was purchased in May 2011 and construction commenced in May 2012.
 Construction of the office tower, with a GLA of approx. 119,000 sqm, was completed in Q2/2017.
+The office tower was fully marketed.
 The construction of the mall at the base of the office tower is scheduled to be completed in 2019.
 An Occupancy Form for part of the western wing of the mall, was received in January 2019.
-The office tower was fully marketed.

 Palace Lehavim Senior Home - The land, area of which is approx. 28,300 sqm, was purchased in December 2014 and construction commenced in August 2016.
-The plan is to build a retirement village to high and innovative standards.
+The project is in advanced stages of construction and will demonstrate high and innovative standards.
 The project, in a built-up area of approx. 44,000 sqm (main and service) is expected to comprise approx. 350 residential units and an LTC unit, with related facilities, such as a swimming pool, sports center and retail areas of up to approx. 1,500 sqm.
 In October 2018, a changes permit for the project was received, for the addition of another LTC unit.

 Azrieli Town, Tel Aviv - The land, area of which is approx. 10,000 sqm, was purchased in October 2012 and construction commenced in September 2016.
 The project is expected to consist of retail areas of approx. 4,000 sqm and two towers: an office tower with a GLA of approx. 50,000 sqm and a residential tower consisting of approx. 210 apartments for lease.
 The project is located in proximity to the train stations in central Tel Aviv and to the light rail station in the future, and the Emek Bracha Bridge, which is planned to be built in the area, will connect the eastern side of the city with the city center through the project.
 The Group is promoting a change of the zoning plan to increase the building rights in the complex.
 In May 2019, a hearing was held in the Local Committee on objections to the zoning plan for the addition of office and hotel areas at a total scope of approx. 24,000 sqm (gross).
 The Committee discussed the objections and decided to approve the publication of the plan for validation.
+An administrative appeal against the plan was submitted in July 2019 and a hearing has been scheduled for November 2019.
 In May 2018, an aboveground permit was received for the project.
-As of the Report Release Date, the Group has signed lease contracts in respect of approx. 41,000 sqm of the project's office space, which represent approx. 82% of its leasable office space.
+As of the Report Release Date, the Group has signed lease contracts for nearly 100% of the project's office space.